 ZNLZ NINTZNLZ

 NLX

-number of segments used to define the horizontal partitioning.
+Number of segments used to define the horizontal partitioning.

 Xn

-the X coordinate of a boundary of a segment
+The X coordinate of a boundary of a segment.

 NINTXn

-number of cells in the segment bounded by Xn-1 and Xn.
+Number of cells in the segment bounded by Xn-1 and Xn.

 NLZ

-number of segments used to define the vertical partitioning.
+Number of segments used to define the vertical partitioning

 Zn

-the Z coordinate of a boundary of a segment.
+The Z-coordinate of a boundary of a segment

-NINTZn
+NINTXn

-number of cells in the segment bounded by Zn-1 and Zn.
+Number of cells in the segment bounded by Zn-1 and Zn.

 The mesh can be designed by considering it as consisting of a core portion representing the region of interest and a padding zone which ensures that the boundary conditions in the finite difference modelling are handled correctly.
 In the core portion, the horizontal mesh is mainly controlled by the experiment grid on which to collect the data, so the mesh partition in this region is usually uniform given that the data are collected at constant intervals and the cell width is an integer fraction of the station spacing (or dipole length of the array).

 Generally, at least three cells are recommended between adjacent stations (i.e., per dipole length).
 In the presence of topography, one might use a finer partitioning in sections where the topographic relief changes rapidly.
 This helps to better approximate the topographic surface using the finite difference mesh.